-Writing a Media Release
+Writing a news release

-• A short, clear but thought-provoking headline is important to capture the reporter's attention.

-• A strong opening statement (a "lede"), like an emotional quote or powerful statistic, can immediately demand audience attention.
+- A short, clear but thought-provoking headline is important to capture the reporter's attention. - A strong opening statement (a "lede"), like an emotional quote or powerful statistic, that immediately draws audience attention.

-\cdot Write the opening paragraph the way that you would like to see it appear in the paper, following the 5 Ws - who, what, when, where and why.

-• As most reporters will only read the first few lines, take the opportunity to hook them in at the beginning to entice them to read the rest.

-• Use clear and simple language, short sentences, good grammar and get straight to the point - the reporter needs to know what the story is in the first two sentences.

-• Keep the media release to one page and never longer than two.
-When necessary, include additional pages of background information, separate from the media release.

-• Obtain at least one quote from the people involved or affected.
-If necessary, write the quote yourself but always check with the person you are crediting to make sure they agree.

-• Use facts and statistics that are relevant to your story.

-• In the case of virtual events, you will need to include details for registration to the events in case the reporters want to attend the event or listen to the recording afterwards.

-• Provide information about a photo opportunity, including your contact details - at least one phone number and perhaps an email address and additional phone number.
-Also consider including the contact details of anyone quoted in the media release.

-• Email the release with the subject line: "Press release: [title of the story]", and attach a great photo for use.

-• Refer to the promotional materials Media Release Template, Media Release Sample and Past Media Coverage for further guidance when creating your content.
+- Write the opening paragraph the way that you would like to see it appear in the paper, following the 5 Ws who, what, when, where and why. - As most reporters will only read the first few lines, take the opportunity to hook them in at the beginning to entice them to read the rest. - Use clear and simple language, short sentences, good grammar and get straight to the point the reporter needs to know what the story is in the first two sentences. - Keep the news release to one page and never longer than two.
+When necessary, include additional pages of background information, separate from the news release. - Obtain at least one quote from the people involved or affected.
+If necessary, write the quote yourself but always check with the person you're crediting to make sure they agree. - Use facts and statistics that are relevant to your story. - Include all relevant details.
+Especially if you are informing the media of an upcoming event, state exactly where and when an event will happen, who will be there, what they'll be saying and what they'll be doing. - Include your contact details name, email, and phone number. - If there is a photo opportunity, make sure to include the precise location and time.
+If you won't be at the event, or have other duties to do on that day, list contact information for someone who will be on site at the event and able to assist reporters.
+Paste the text of your news release within the email and use the subject line: "Press release: [title of the story]". - It's best to send each email individually.
+If you send one email to a group of media contacts, it's likely to get caught in a spam filter.
+If you send news releases or other communications frequently to groups of people, consider investing in a mailing platform such as MailChimp or Constant Contact. - Refer to the toolkit's News Release Template and Past Media Coverage for further guidance when creating your content.